-Worrisome mutation seen in UK variant and in some U.S. virus samples
+Worrisome coronavirus mutation seen in U.K. variant and in some U.S. samples

-In addition to its appearance in the U.K. variant, it has been seen in variants that spread rapidly in South Africa and Brazil and has been identified in recent days in a handful of cases in the United States.
+In addition to its appearance in the U.K. variant, it has been seen in variants that spread rapidly in South Africa and Brazil.
+It has also been identified in recent days in a handful of cases in the United States.
 Two new cases of the South Africa variant were confirmed Tuesday just outside the nation’s capital, in Montgomery County.

 The mutation alters the structure of the virus’s spike protein — the target for vaccines and many naturally produced antibodies.
 The mutation may help the virus to elude detection and make neutralization by the human immune system less efficient.
 In effect, it makes the virus stealthier, a great concern to vaccine developers, who seek to train antibodies to zero in on recognizable invaders and destroy them.